Sleep vs Nutrition

 Best for Sleep

-- Athletes experiencing chronic fatigue, irritability, or mood swings despite adequate caloric intake.
+- Athletes experiencing chronic fatigue or feeling 'overtrained' despite adequate training load.

-- Those frequently getting sick or experiencing prolonged periods of low immunity.
+- Those frequently getting sick or experiencing prolonged illness after hard training blocks.

 Best for Nutrition

-- Those struggling to maintain or gain muscle mass despite consistent strength training.
+- Individuals struggling with muscle mass retention or growth despite consistent training.

 Pro Tips